Lower Chest Workout – To Turn Heads On The Beach

 Lower chest workout: Exercises

-Now that you know which part of pec major you should target it’s easy to identify the right exercises.
-Generally speaking you would like to perform some kind of pushing motion with your arms.
-This can be exercises like bench pressing, dips or some variation of push ups.
+Now that you know which part of the pec major you should target it’s easy to identify the right exercises.
+Generally speaking, you would like to perform some kind of pushing motion with your arms.
+This can be exercises like bench pressing, dips, or some variation of push-ups.

 If your arms form an angle above 90 degrees to your body you are working the upper portion of your chest muscles.
-When your arms are exactly 90 degrees to your body, you are working mid section of your chest muscles.
+When your arms are exactly 90 degrees to your body, you are working the midsection of your chest muscles.
 If your arms form an angle below 90 degrees you are working your lower chest.

 So, if you want to do a proper lower chest workout you would want to work your lower muscles.
 Because of this, perform exercises with your arms forming 0 – 90 degrees to your body.
 This means, your arms are down, parallel to your body – like in dips, or your arms up to 90 degrees – like in incline push up.